Independent educational resource. Not affiliated with IBM, Ponemon Institute, or any security vendor.

 What is the average annual cost of insider threats?

-The average organization spends $15.4 million annually on insider threat incidents (Ponemon 2025).
-This encompasses investigation, containment, remediation, and lost productivity across an average of 15.4 incidents per year.
+The average organization spends $19.5 million annually on insider security incidents (Ponemon Cost of Insider Risks 2026, up from $17.4M in 2025 and $16.2M in 2023).
+This encompasses investigation, containment, remediation, and lost productivity across an average of 25 incidents per year.

 Are negligent or malicious insiders more costly?